Net 30: Credit Score

 Setting Clear Payment Reminders

-Calendar Alerts: A smart move is to use your digital calendar to get reminders about bills coming due.
-You can get these reminders as alerts on your phone, emails, or pop-ups on your computer.
+Calendar Alerts: A smart move is to use your digital calendar to set reminders about bills that are coming due.
+You can receive these reminders as alerts on your phone, via email, or as pop-ups on your computer.

-Delegate Task: If you can, hand over the job of managing bill payments to a dependable team member.
+Delegate Task: Hand over the job of managing bill payments to a dependable team member.
 Having someone else on the hook for this task really helps make sure bills get paid on time.

-Evaluate Payment Terms Regularly: Every now and then, it’s a good idea to take another look at the payment terms you’ve got with your suppliers.
-Make sure they still work for your current money situation.
-If you need to, don’t be afraid to ask for better terms.
+Evaluate Payment Terms Regularly: Periodically, it’s a good idea to review the payment terms you have with your suppliers.
+Ensure they still align with your current financial situation.
+If necessary, don’t hesitate to ask for better terms.

 Related Posts